+Security Architecture

 Code Signing

 Title: Code Signing

-Requirement Text: All modules shall verify signatures for code signed that is to be installed onto an ECU.
-Only code signed by Ford shall be accepted.
+Requirement Text: All modules shall support code signing and verify signatures for code that is to be installed onto an ECU.
+Only code signed by Ford shall be accepted for production.
 Only approved cryptographic libraries shall be used and each instance shall be documented.
-Each processor shall have a unique code-signing leaf certificate.
+Each processing domain within an ECU shall have a unique code-signing leaf certificate or Public/Private key pair.

 Definition: Verification of code, data, scripts and the originator through the use of a chain of trust approved by Ford.
 Chain of trust mechanism shall use a Ford approved public/private key pair and signature such as: X.509 Certificate PKCS #7, RSA-2048.